Carville, San Francisco

-Carville, also known Carville-by-the-Sea, was an impromptu neighborhood in the late 19th and early 20th centuries in what is now the Outer Sunset District of San Francisco, California.
+Carville, also known as Carville-by-the-Sea and Cartown, was an impromptu neighborhood in the late 19th and early 20th centuries in what is now the Outer Sunset District of San Francisco, California.
 Residents reused abandoned horsecars (horse-drawn trolleys) and, later, cable cars for housing and public buildings.
 Carville was located near the intersection of 47th Ave. and Lawton Streets, just south of the western end of Golden Gate Park.